mrezabayat/iamsorush/content/posts/mpi-send-types.md

 ## MPI_Rsend

-It is a blocking function the same as MPI_Send, but, it expects a **ready destination** to receive the message.
+It is a blocking function the same as `MPI_Send`, but, it expects a **ready destination** to receive the message.
 This can increase the MPI performance if the programmer is sure there is a receive function waiting for this.
 If no receive posted before, it is erroneous.

 ## MPI_Isend